aredondocharro/S2.03.Data_Structure_MongoDB.Lvl1/README.md

 ### Level 1 – Optics Store

-An optics store called **“Cul d'Ampolla”** wants to digitalize the management of its customers and glasses sales.
+An optics store called **“Bottleneck Optics”** wants to digitalize the management of its customers and glasses sales.

 - First, the store wants to track the **supplier of each pair of glasses**.
 For each supplier, the following information should be stored:
   - Name